jhipster/generator-jhipster/CONTRIBUTING.md

 1. Change directory into the [./travis](./travis) folder `cd travis` from the generator source code root folder

-2. Do not forget to run `yarn link`.
+2. Do not forget to run `yarn link` (do not use `npm`)

-3. Run `./build-samples.sh generate|generateandtest [ sample_name[,sample_name][,...] ] [ --colorizelogfile ] ` (parameters between brackets are optionals).
+3. Run `./build-samples.sh generate|verify [ sample_name[,sample_name][,...] ] [ --colorizelogfile ] ` (parameters between brackets are optionals).

-    * `generate` and `generateandtest` create the Travis sample project under the `travis/samples` folder with folder name `[sample_name]-sample`.
+    * `generate` and `verify` create the Travis sample project under the `travis/samples` folder with folder name `[sample_name]-sample`.
 You can open this application in your Text Editor or IDE to check it further.
 You can also run tests locally on the project to verify.
         * By default, run on all samples.
 Choose those you want in `./build-samples.sh help`.
         * You could build several samples in same time by separated it by comma (e.g. `ngx-default,react-default`).
         * `--colorizelogfile`: keep color in your log file, **this optional parameter is strongly advise for readability**.
 Check `./build-samples.sh help` to know more about it.
-    * `generateandtest` generate, and beside test samples like in Travis CI.
+    * `verify` generate, and beside test samples like in Travis CI.
 Very interesting if you want check quickly know correctness of your modifications.
 Very interesting if you want check before push.

-4. Then `./build-samples.sh startapplication sample_name` to start the application and check what is rendered in your web browser.
+4. Then `./build-samples.sh start sample_name` to start the application and check what is rendered in your web browser.

 #### Synopsis